xmhd/xor-overlay/README.md

 * eudev supported as a first class citizen.
 * systemd supported for those who wish to use it.
 * S6, runit and other init systems not supported.
-* LibreSSL supported as a first class citizen.
+* LibreSSL supported-ish for those who wish to use it.
 * ZFS supported as a first class citizen.
 * Sane defaults for desktop/workstation users.
 * Link-time-optimization support.
-* Clang/LLVM as a system compiler support.
+* TODO: Clang/LLVM as a system compiler support.

 ### TODO: ###
 * Continue STIG work.
 * Toolchain work.
-* OpenJDK - legacy versions and removal of all from-source Java support as it's mostly broken and little to no gain building anything other than the JVM from source.
+* OpenJDK.
 * Profiles - continue expansion and further modularisation.
-* Cockpit - import from RHEL and add sysvinit+OpenRC support.
-* mdev/static-dev support???
-* Expand Clang/LLVM system compiler mix-in.
+* Expand Clang/LLVM system compiler work.
 * Expand on hardening features/defaults.
 * beadm - boot envrionment support for zfs users.
 * profit??